 This article may contain compensated links.
 See our full disclosure here

+You’ll no doubt fall in love with lovely Lucca just as we did.
 In this relaxed Tuscan city, the eating, culture and living is charmingly easy.
 It is a city small enough to manage on foot but one that has a rich history to explore within its beautiful medieval walls and beyond.
 In between stops for gelato of course.

 Lucca – a proud and independent Tuscan city